HOLY LENT, A SEASON OF SPIRITUAL SPRING AND RENEWAL

-My beloved brothers and sisters in Our Risen Lord and God and Savior JESUS CHRIST,
+My beloved brothers and sisters in Christ Our Only True Lord, God and Savior,

 CHRIST IS IN OUR MIDST!
 HE WAS, IS, AND EVER SHALL BE.